How MPUs Can Help You Make Products Safer and More Secure

-At power up, the Cortex-M starts in privileged mode, giving it access to all the features of the CPU.
+At power up, the Cortex-M starts in privileged mode, giving it access to all CPU features.
 It can access any memory or I/O location, enable/disable interrupts, set up the nested vectored interrupt controller (NVIC), and configure the FPU and MPU, etc.

 To keep a system safe and secure, privileged mode code must be reserved for code that has been fully tested and is trusted.
-Because of the thorough testing that most RTOSs undergo, RTOSs are generally considered trusted while most application code is not.
+Because of the thorough testing that most RTOSes undergo, they are generally considered trusted while most application code is not.
 There are a few exceptions to this practice.
-ISRs, for example, are typically assumed to be trusted and thus are also run in privileged mode, as long as those ISRs are kept as short as possible and not abused.
+ISRs, for example, are typically assumed to be trusted and, as a result, are also run in privileged mode, as long as those ISRs are kept as short as possible and not abused.
 This is a typical recommendation from most RTOS vendors.

-Application code can be made to run on a Cortex-M in non-privileged mode, thus restricting what the code can do.
-Specifically, non-privileged mode prevents code from being able to disable interrupts, change the settings of the nested vectored interrupt controller (NVIC), change the mode back to privileged, and alter MPU settings, as well as a few other things.
-This is a desirable feature because we don’t want untrusted code to give itself privileges and thus change the protection put in place by the system designer.
+Application code can be made to run on a Cortex-M in non-privileged mode, therefore restricting what the code can do.
+Specifically, non-privileged mode prevents code from disabling interrupts, changing the settings of the nested vectored interrupt controller (NVIC), changing the mode back to privileged, and altering MPU settings, as well as a few other things.
+This is a desirable feature because you don’t want untrusted code to give itself privileges and therefore change the protection put in place by the system designer.

-Since the CPU always starts in privileged mode, tasks need to either be created from the get-go to run in non-privileged mode or switched to non-privileged mode (by calling an API) shortly after starting.
-Once in non-privileged mode, the CPU can only switch back to privileged mode when servicing an interrupt or an exception.
+Because the CPU always starts in privileged mode, tasks need to be either created from the start to run in non-privileged mode or switched to non-privileged mode (by calling an API) shortly after starting.
+After it is in non-privileged mode, the CPU can only switch back to privileged mode when servicing an interrupt or an exception.

 Access to RTOS Services from User Code